vidushg/dormrate/README.md

-# Ruby on Rails Tutorial sample application
+# DormRate

+Ever wondered if you could find the best rated rooms on campus?